gauravmehla/crafting-ideas/readme.md

     - such as offering help
 - there will be powerful search functionality that would allow people to search for other people's ideas that they can give their hand in making together

+  <h1 align="center"> Help 💚</h1>

+I hope I am not alone in wanting to build this and other people will join me in this.

+I have created a [Slack Channel](https://join.slack.com/crafting-ideas/shared_invite/MjAwMzQ3MDY1NjY5LTE0OTc5MTg3ODUtYmIwYTg4MTkwMA) that you can join if you wish to work together with me on this.